CodingNomads/mentor-docs/docs/README.md

-# #StayAtHome COVID-19 Mentorship Program

-If you are a volunteer mentor with the [#StayAtHome program](https://github.com/CodingNomads/stayathome-mentorship/blob/master/README.md), several sections in these docs will not apply to you.
-Please feel free to use them as a reference and guide for conducting quality and effective mentorship.

-- **Here's the tl;dr page: [Mentorship Practical Tips](14_tips.md)**
-- **Here's a quick FAQ for #StayAtHome Mentors: [StayAtHome Mentorship FAQ](15_home_faq.md)**
+# Quick Links

+If you're already a CodingNomads mentor, use the _Search docs_ feature in the top left corner to look for answers.
+For quick info, check out the tl;dr page: [Mentorship Practical Tips](14_tips.md).

-And some more links to relevant sections:
+Below are more links to relevant sections:

 - **[What Mentorship Means To Us](01_requirements.md#what-does-mentorship-mean-to-us)**: Thoughts on why good mentorship can make a huge difference
 - **[How To Be A Great Mentor](04_how_to_mentor.md)**: Thoughts on ways to approach mentorship (more theoretical)